Pavel-Hrdina/Zettlkasten/Journal/2023-Oct-31 - Daily Stoic Reflection.md

 1. **What did I do well today?**

 I remained calm in the face of adversity, I was like a rock that the waves are hitting with such a mighty force, yet it does not move at all.
 I did this to conquer my self.
 Furthermore, I learned how to use a wax seal.
 I did this so that I could make nice gifts for others.
+I completed all of my duties and things I set to do today.
+Not only that, but I did this so that I could conquer my self.

 2. **What did I do wrong?**